 Remember Nicole Joy?

 Ya – Well… She’s kind of a miracle worker.
-“Wow” your friends & lover with this Raw Snickerz Recipe by Nicole Joy Inspire.
+“Wow,” your friends & lover with this Raw Snickerz Recipe by Nicole Joy Inspire.
 Be sure to watch all the way to the end where we finally eat her miracle creation.

-Her book titled “Eat Dessert for Breakfast” is FULL of healthy desserts you will never have to feel guilty about eating because they are full of whole foods and nutritional ingredients.
+Her book titled “Eat Dessert for Breakfast” is full of healthy desserts you will never have to feel guilty about eating because they are full of whole foods and nutritional ingredients.

+Whoever said you couldn’t eat dessert for breakfast?… Oh… I guess every single one of our parents did, well times have changed and it’s perfectly acceptable.
 The number one belief most people have is that eating healthy is restricting and boring which couldn’t be further from the truth, so here is our challenge to you…

-OH YEAH it’s time we start switching out shit ingredients for ones that promote optimal health.
+Oh Yeah, it’s time we start switching out shit ingredients for ones that promote optimal health.
 It’s 2016 and what better time than NOW to start doing things a bit differently.

 1 cup peanuts

 2 Tbsp cacao powder